2022 West Coast Conference men's basketball tournament

 The 2022 West Coast Conference men's basketball tournament was the postseason men's basketball tournament for the West Coast Conference (WCC) during the 2021–22 NCAA Division I men's basketball season.
 The tournament was held during March 3–8, 2022, at the Orleans Arena in Paradise, Nevada.
-Los Angeles-based University Credit Union was the title sponsor of the tournament for the fourth consecutive year.
+Los Angeles–based University Credit Union was the title sponsor of the tournament for the fourth consecutive year.
+TritonPoint Wealth and Sterling Global Financial's SCRED fund are the presenting sponsors of the tournament.
 The winner of the tournament, the Gonzaga Bulldogs, received the conference's automatic bid to the 2022 NCAA Division I men's basketball tournament.

 Venue

 For the 14th consecutive year, the 2022 WCC Tournament was held in the Orleans Arena.
 When Orleans Arena is set up for basketball games, the seating capacity is 7,471.
 The Orleans Arena is located at the 1,886-room Orleans Hotel and Casino, about 1 mile west of the Las Vegas Strip.
 Tickets for the WCC Tournament typically sell out quickly.
 In 2021, due to the COVID-19 pandemic, no fans were permitted to attend this tournament.